 However, to be useful in practice, width must take on values significantly greater than kT at room temperature, and therefore mostly loses its physical meaning.
 In practice, fermi broadening seems to lead to faster-increasing total energy inaccuracies than gaussian broadening, which is why the latter is preferred in FHI-aims.

-- cubic : Experimental Cubic polynomial broadening. - cold : Cold smearing technique proposed by Marzari and Vanderbilt.
+- integer: Forces the occupation numbers to be integers. - cubic : Experimental Cubic polynomial broadening. - cold: Cold smearing technique proposed by Marzari and Vanderbilt [198]